12 12 12

-12 12 12 is an upcoming American heist television series created by Dudi Appleton and Jim Keeble.
-The series stars Anthony Mackie and Jamie Dornan.
+12 12 12 is an upcoming American heist television series created by Jim Keeble and Dudi Appleton.
+The series is set to premiere on November 13, 2026.
+It stars Anthony Mackie and Jamie Dornan.

 Premise

 The series covers three separate stages surrounding a heist in Zurich: the 12 months of planning leading up to the heist, the 12 hours during the heist itself, and the 12 days following the heist.
 Throughout, the FBI is pursuing the criminal mastermind across Europe.